-We traversed a mind-boggling 4 reservations, 3 public utility access routes, 15 parks and over a dozen towns.
-It was a 34-mile trek through woods, neighborhoods, and urban settings in the tradition of modern-day explorers.
-The walk started in Millburn and ended in Newark for those that could make it all the way.
-For others, there was plenty to experience and enjoy in this challenging event.
+We traverse a mind-boggling 4 reservations, 3 public utility access routes, 15 parks and over a dozen towns.
+This walk is a 34-mile trek through woods, neighborhoods, and urban settings in the tradition of modern-day explorers.
+The walk starts in Millburn and ends in Newark for those that would try to make it all the way.
+For others, there are plenty of smaller sections to challenge and enjoy in this event.

 - Read about the LENAPE34 October 10, 2011 Event

 - Read about the South Mountain Practice Walk Sep 25, 2011

 - Read about the LENAPE34 October 11, 2010 Event